cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Of course, other implementations can be applied.
 For example, both tokens can be used within the realm of prediction markets.
 Another example is using the protocol token as a means to an end.
 I.E. paying for a service.

 ### Do you have transactional costs?
-No. We use bandwidth instead.
+Not in Cyber.
+I.E. CYB tokens do not have transactional costs.
+We use bandwidth instead.
 This means that transactions are free on one hand, but on the other hand, they require you to own at least something to make a transaction and hence, are protected from spam.
+On the other hand, THC tokens are Ethereum based, so - yes, they have transactional costs withing the Ethereum ecosystem (transactions cost gas).

 ### What are Resource Credits (RC)?
 Resource credits are our name for bandwidth amount of an account in the protocol.
 They are calculated from the liquid stake of an account and allow users to transact.
 Transaction in the protocol are everything that is done on-chain (on the blockchain).
 This can be linking, sending tokens, ranking, etc.